George Pindar School, Yorkshire

 - 39% in receipt of Pupil Premium, 53% of cohort live in the most disadvantaged areas on the IDACI rating

 - Serious weaknesses in June 2017, began process of academisation, finally crossed the line in March 2019 – Hope Learning Trust York sponsors and I took up post as Principal in April 2019 – fourth Headteacher in five years.

-- Our desire to be as paper free as possible is helped by SAM Learning.
-Our risk assessment does allow for staff to take books in and to mark them but this does mean that staff need to take some extra precautions so having tasks auto-marked is a real boon.
+Our desire to be as paper-free as possible is helped by SAM Learning.
+Our risk assessment does allow for staff to take books in and to mark them but this does mean that staff needs to take some extra precautions so having tasks auto-marked is a real boon.